 AI Revolution 101

-In 2016, I created AI Revolution 101 to capture the essence of the Artificial Intelligence revolution.
-This project reshapes a two-part essay by Tim Urban from Wait But Why, reducing it to a third of its original length.
-With approval from Wait But Why, I've meticulously refined each sentence and supplemented the text with new animated visualizations created in After Effects.
+In 2016, I created AI Revolution 101 to capture the essence of the AI revolution.
+This project reshapes Tim Urban's two-part essay from Wait But Why, reducing it to a third of its length.
+With approval from Wait But Why, I refined each sentence and supplemented the text with new animated visualizations created in After Effects.

-The result is a 35-minute read that's been read by over 15k people and viewed by more than 160k.
-Sections of the essay have been featured by orgs like Singularity University, the Medium Editorial team, and Accenture Technology, the Design Museum in London.
+The result is a 35-minute read that reached more than 160k people.
+Sections of the essay have been featured by orgs like Singularity University, the Medium Editorial team, and Accenture Technology blog.
 Find the essay here or delve into the reasons and methods behind its creation here.

 Created in 2016